 If it’s beaches you’re after, then Oludeniz will not disappoint.
 Nestled at the foot of the Taurus Mountains between Marmaris and Antalya – where the Aegean and Mediterranean meet – this popular village is home to one of the most photographed coastal views in Turkey.

 Of the 10 beaches in or near Oludeniz, the most noted is Kumburnu (which is more commonly known as Blue Lagoon).
-Separated from Belceğiz Beach, the resort’s free-to-use main beach, by a sand bar and narrow channel, the family-friendly Blue Lagoon Beach is noted for its crystal clear shallow waters, which make it ideal for swimming and paddling.
+Separated from Belceğiz Beach, the resort’s free-to-use main beach, by a sand bar and narrow channel, the family-friendly Blue Lagoon Beach is noted for its crystal-clear shallow waters, which make it ideal for swimming and paddling.
 Canoes and paddle boats can also be hired to explore the rocky shores of the inner lagoon and search for mussels.
 Alternatively, put on a snorkel and discover the myriad of tiny fish that start their life in these sheltered waters.

 Although this beach, which is part of a national park, charges an entrance fee, those who choose to make the most of its picture-perfect golden sand can use the showers, changing rooms and toilets available.
-Food and drink is also available at the café situated at the edge of the lagoon, while shade is also provided by the national park’s lush foliage.
+Food and drink are also available at the café situated at the edge of the lagoon, while shade is also provided by the national park’s lush foliage.
 Alternatively, rent sunbeds and umbrellas.

 For those who want a little more action, Oludeniz is one of Turkey’s top destinations for tandem paragliding.
 Nearby is also the starting point for the Lycian Way walking trail – a 300 mile route from Fethiye to Antalya that takes in rocky coastlines, deserted beaches, pine forests, mountain peaks and ancient ruins.

 For a less energetic excursion, why not take a boat to the quiet and unspoiled Paradise Beach?
-The sand is not only inviting, but the waters surrounding this ideal spot are perfect for diving and snorkeling.
+The sand is not only inviting, but the waters surrounding this ideal spot are perfect for diving and snorkelling.